 With 42,211 residents in 2014, Burlington is Vermont's largest city, and a major hub for outdoor recreation, the arts, and cultural activity.
 Located on the eastern shoreline of Lake Champlain, Burlington contains a large college-age population, a slew of historic and vibrant neighborhoods, and more than its share of beautiful churches.

 Due to its proximity to several major highways, Burlington's economy relies heavily on trade and transportation.
-Other top industries include education, health care, utilities, and manufacturing.
+Other popular industries include education, health care, utilities, and manufacturing.

 Because Burlington is a college town, it also boasts high levels of educational attainment.
 According to U.S. Census Bureau estimates, 47.2 percent of Burlington's adult population held a bachelor's degree in 2013.
 Prominent institutions of higher education in the area include:

-Burlington College is a small, private liberal arts school with small class sizes and a passion for interdisciplinary education.
+Burlington College is a small, private liberal arts school with class sizes that are typically small and a passion for interdisciplinary education.
 Only 224 students were enrolled in 2014, which led to an impressive student-to-faculty ratio of just 6:1.
 For the 2014-15 academic year, tuition and fees averaged out to $23,581.
 Here are a few of the school's most popular programs:

 - Bachelor of Arts in Expressive Arts